-We are a community-based NGO that functions with 100% volunteer support to help Venezuelan forced migrants and asylum seekers in New York.
+We are a tax-exempt, non-profit grassroots community-based organization that supports Venezuelan forced migrants and asylum seekers in New York City.

 At VIA, we focus on sharing quality visual content to circulate truthful and accurate information, thus raising awareness about the situation experienced by Venezuelan forced migrants in different countries of the world.
 For us, it is one of our ways of helping.

 As of now, we have accomplished 60 online English classes in alliance with our volunteers teachers Tilla A. and Jim N. And 24 One-on-One English Tutoring in alliance with the NGO Estamos Contigo.

 19 online webinars, educational sessions, and legal orientations that have served 800+ members of our community.

 18 online peer support group encounters.
 40 one-on-one therapies with our group of specialized psychologists.
 200+ Venezuelans have strengthened each other and created mutual growth.

 Two online gathering, “Tertulia Virtual,” to promote entrepreneurship as a means of subsistence for Venezuelan forced migrants.
 60+ members joint us virtually.

 Eight Field trips, “Paseos con VIA.”
 16 families, 28 children joint us in person.

 To me VIA is my family, a little piece of Venezuela in NYC.
 I see them in the future as an organization with stronger foundations than it has and with more goals achieved.
 They have helped me with legal orientation; English classes; emotional support; financial assistance; workshops to know my rights, and as a bridge to connect with other organizations that I did not know about.